h3nnn4n/git-o-matic-9k/Readme.md

 Make a post to this endpoint to trigger the action. e.g. a post with `name=full_repository_sync`, `username=h3nnn4n` and `repo_name=garapa` will fetch and sync the repository `h3nnn4n/garapa` asyncronously.

+On a successfull `POST` request a response with code 200 and message `{'success': 'yes'}` will be sent.

+In case of failure, a response with code 406 will be sent with `'success': 'no'` and an appropriate error message.
+For example:
+`{'success': 'no', 'error': 'Missing repo_name.
+Provide a valid repository name'}`

 ## Periodic tasks